-From 2007 the Charity worked as part of the London Hub for Refugee Teachers, which channelled funding from the UK government Department of Education to the Institute of Education, which enabled the Charity to support refugees to gain a PGCE.
+From 2007 the Charity worked as part of the London Hub for Refugee Teachers, and channelled funding from the UK government Department of Education to the Institute of Education, which enabled the Charity to support refugees to gain a PGCE.
 54 students gained the qualification before this funding ended in 2011.
+(See Section 4 for Outcomes of this programme).
+One of the students supported under this programme has been featured in the Charity's Newsletter, December 2022.
+He has secured a full-time job in his chosen academic and vocational field, working as a lecturer and head of department at a college in London providing distance teaching course.

 In academic year 2018/19, the Charity was able to support 2 students on the full time Post Graduate Certificate in Education (PGCE) Post-Compulsory programme at UCL Institute of Education, having received a legacy from the Estate of Sarah Hayward (whose work at Employment Forum secured the funding from Dept of Education in 2007).
 Both students successfully completed their studies in September 2019 and are now working in further education colleges in London.
-Please see Section 5 for more information.

-During 2019-2021 ReConnect supported three participants to gain a PGCE at UCL Institute of Education.
-They had all completed Preparation for Higher Education in previous months, and had been teachers in their home countries.
-These students followed the PGCE Post-Compulsory Programme, and successfully completed the two years part-time programme, including placements in colleges.
-Some of their placement time involved online teaching, due to the pandemic.
-All are now teaching in London further education Colleges, one full-time and the other two part-time (due to personal circumstances) but will be seeking full-time positions when circumstances allow.
-Two were featured in the Charity's Newsletters, Winter 2020 Issue 4 & Summer 2022 Issue 7.
+The three students supported by the Charity on the PGCE Post-Compulsory Programme, who successfully completed their two years part-time studies (2019-21) at UCL Institute of Education are now teaching in London further education and higher education institutions.
+One is teaching full-time and the other two are on part-time (due to personal circumstances) but will be seeking full-time positions when circumstances allows them to do so.
+Two of them were featured in the Charity's Newsletters, Winter 2020 Issue 4 & Summer 2022 Issue 7.

-5. Outcomes of ReConnect training programmes
+4. Outcomes of ReConnect training programmes